csbg/BioinformaticsPracticals1/Script_UNIX.md

 fi
 ```

-The changes we added to bashrc will come into effect next time you log in.
+The changes we added to bash_profile will come into effect next time you log in.
 To also activate them for your current login, you can "source" the file, executing the commands stored within.
 ```
 ls -l *
-source ~/.bashrc
+source ~/.bash_profile
 ls -l *
 ```

-Also, notice the difference in ls commands to show hidden files (like bashrc).
+Also, notice the difference in ls commands to show hidden files (like bash_profile).
 ```
 ls -l
 ls -al